Knowledge base

 - Click on Global Security in the left sidebar:

-Once you have accessed Global Security, review and verify the 3 security mechanisms inherent to emails: SPF, DKIM, and DMARC policy.
-These indications should display in green:
+Once you arrive at Global Security, familiarize yourself with and verify the 3 security mechanisms inherent to emails: SPF, DKIM, and DMARC policy.
+These indications should be displayed in green:

 Otherwise, this may explain why an email that is not spam is treated as such.